Mavericks Big Wave Surf Spot!

 Print Leave a comment

 Mavericks surf spot is a fun place to take in the excitement over massive waves, when the swell is right.
 Here, a trench in the ocean floor creates monster waves, and big wave surfers come from far away to ride the giants.
-The waves can suck you under, taking your life, as they did to Sion Milosky in March and Mark Foo in 1994.
+The waves can suck you under, taking your life, as they did to Sion Milosky in 2011 and Mark Foo in 1994.
 World champion surfer Kelly Slater describes his brush with death at Mavericks, "It slammed me super deep.
 It was like an underwater waterfall."
-That was in 1999 and he hasn't returned since that year.
+That was in 1999 and he hasn't returned since.

 Usually I don't get into the tricky business of hotel recommendations, but we stayed at the Best Western Half Moon Lodge, and it was exceptionally good so I'm going to highly recommend it!
 We had a fantastic swim in their super-warm pool!
 And relaxed afterward in their jacuzzi that is outdoors and yet shielded with glass.